llafuente/language/modules.markdown

 Module declaration must be the first statement in a file, only preceded by a comment.

+### Good practices

+Files structure

+* macros.plee

+  Macro definition file.
+So users can #include this file in their projects it has useful defines, and way you are sure of no collision will ever occur by default.

+* index.plee

+  Entry point.
+When someone import a module will import in fact index.plee.

+  It should be mostly #include(s) to src/*

+* package.json

+  NPM file.

+* src/

+  Folder containing source code.

 ### export functions and variables.

 * `variable`